 4. Cable Crossover

-If you’re looking for straightforward cable machine chest exercises to add to your routine, cable crossover are a great staple exercise to get you started.
-It provides constant tension in helping build massive pecs.
+If youโre looking for straightforward machine chest exercises to add to your routine, cable crossover is a great staple exercise to get you started.
+It provides constant tension, helping you build a massive chest.

 - In a standing position, grab and hold the handles of the overhead pulleys on both sides.

-- Bend forward and stretch your arms to feel a good stretch in your chest muscles.
+- Bend your arms forward to feel a good stretch in your chest muscles.

 - Now, with your arms slightly bent at the elbows, try to get a good chest contraction.

 - Keeping your core engaged, pull both handles down and across your body.
-Squeeze your chest muscles in this fully contracted position.
+In this fully contracted position, squeeze your chest muscles.

-- Slowly reverse to the start position, keeping the bend in your elbows throughout.
+- Slowly reverse to the start position, keeping your elbows bent throughout.

 Tip

-- When you’re relaxing, breathe in, and when you’re contracting, breathe out.
+- When you’re relaxing, breathe in; when you’re contracting, breathe out.
 Keep your head up at all times.

 - At the end of the movement, try to squeeze your chest.

-- Slowly reverse to the start position, keeping the bend in your elbows throughout.
+- Slowly reverse to the start position, keeping your elbows bent throughout.

-The lying cable pullover is a good replacement for the barbell or dumbbell pullover.
-Cable Pullover is the best exercise to build a strong rib cage and build serratus anterior muscle to build a complete chest and back.
-Pullover work directly on the serratus anterior muscle to develop the back.
+It is the best exercise to build a strong rib cage and build serratus anterior muscle to build a complete chest and back.

 - Lie down on the bench with your head near the end of the bench closest to the cable machine.
 Hold on to the rope with both hands.